-Texas is home to a wide variety of bird species, from the iconic Greater Roadrunner to the majestic Bald Eagle.
-From the Gulf Coast to the High Plains, Texas is a haven for birders and nature enthusiasts alike.
+Texas has various bird species, from the iconic Greater Roadrunner to the majestic Bald Eagle.
+From the Gulf Coast to the High Plains, Texas is a haven for birders and nature enthusiasts.

-With over 600 species of birds recorded in Texas, the state is a birding paradise and has something to offer all kinds of birders.
+With over 600 species of birds recorded in Texas, the state is a birding paradise with something to offer all kinds of birders.

 Whether you are a beginner or a lifelong birder, exploring the birds of Texas is sure to be an unforgettable experience.